 Bedroom and living area

-However, for George, it was ideal at the time, and he truly loved being there.
+However, it was ideal for George then, and he truly loved being there.
 George still had many fond memories of Australia from when he toured there with the Beatles during the touring phase of their career.

 House location

-The Harrisons house is in Melaleuca Drive, Hamilton Island.
+The Harrisons’ house is on Melaleuca Drive, Hamilton Island.
 It was a long way from their Henley-on-Thames mansion in the UK., which was their principal residence at that time.
-By intention, George had a strong desire to get as far away as possible; Hamilton Island fulfilled that desire.
+By intention, George strongly desired to get as far away as possible; Hamilton Island fulfilled that desire.

 Olivia Harrison reportedly said, “He used to go around the island, nicking plants for our garden.
 He’d even take big trees and replant them, ” said Olivia.
 George said, “I want it to be a jungle.” in time, a great deal of foliage had obscured most of the property.